LaxarJS/laxar/docs/manuals/adapters.md

 ### Existing Adapter Implementations

 For practical examples of user-defined widget adapters, have a look at the following adapter implementations.
-The adapters are sorted by their implementation complexity.
+The adapters are sorted by their implementation complexity, from simple to complex.

   - [React adapter](https://github.com/LaxarJS/laxar-react-adapter) for the `"react"` technology
+  - [Vue.JS adapter](https://github.com/LaxarJS/laxar-vue-adapter) for the `"vue"` technology
+  - [AngularJS v1 adapter](https://github.com/LaxarJS/laxar-angular-adapter) for the `"angular"` technology
+  - [Angular v2 adapter](https://github.com/LaxarJS/laxar-angular2-adapter) for the `"angular2"` technology

+Also, there is the adapter for `'plain'`, which is part of the LaxarJS Core code base:

   - [Plain adapter](https://github.com/LaxarJS/laxar/blob/master/lib/runtime/plain_adapter.js) for the `"plain"` technology
-  - [AngularJS v1 adapter](https://github.com/LaxarJS/laxar-angular-adapter) for the `"angular"` technology
-  - [Vue.JS adapter](https://github.com/LaxarJS/laxar-angular-adapter) for the `"vue"` technology
-  - [Angular v2 adapter](https://github.com/LaxarJS/laxar-angular-adapter) for the `"angular2"` technology

 ## Using a Custom Adapter in a Project